Blogging for Beginners 2018: How to Be a Blogger – Make Your Own Blog

 3. Setup a Domain Name

 The next thing you need for your own blog is a domain name.
-You choose a domain name that you like and check its availability online.
-If that name is available, you can pick it for your blog.
+You choose a domain name that you like and then check domain name availability online.
+If that name is available, you are free to pick it for your blog.

 What is Domain?